1Password/burp-1password-session-analyzer/README.md

 ```

 `./gradlew fatJar` builds this plugin and puts the resulting JAR file in `build/libs`.

+If you don't want to build the plugin yourself, you can grab a built version of the JAR from the [releases page](https://github.com/1Password/burp-1password-session-analyzer/releases)

 ## How to debug
 To be able to connect a Java debugger to your Burp plugin, you must manually start Burp from your command line.
 On a Mac, run: